Stevensville, Montana

-Stevensville (Salish: ɫq̓éɫmlš) is a town in Ravalli County, Montana, United States.
+Stevensville is a town in Ravalli County, Montana, United States.
 The population was 2,002 at the 2020 census.

 Stevensville is officially recognized as the first permanent settlement of non-indigenous peoples in the state of Montana.
 Forty-eight years before Montana became the nation's 41st state, Stevensville was settled by Jesuit Missionaries at the request of the Bitterroot Salish tribe.